How to start your application

 Our online application portal is an easy way to manage your application.
 Once you have registered, you will be able to save, review and track your application’s progress.

 The form consists of 11 sections and will take approximately 30 minutes to complete.
 You’ll need to provide your personal details, such as name and address, your nationality and how you plan to fund your studies.
 It is important that you use your full name in your application, as it appears in your passport or birth certificate.
-Information on why this is needed can be found here.
+Information on why this is needed can be found in the student handbook.

 You’ll also need to specify the type of programme you are applying for, ie a taught master’s programme (select this even if you are applying for a postgraduate diploma or certificate), and select the programme you wish to apply for from a dropdown menu.